lenahunteruk/git_for_beginners/README.md

 # git_for_beginners
-Notes about creating a personal site using gitpages
+Notes about creating a personal site using github pages